mashpie/i18n-node/README.md

 	    // whether to write new locale information to disk - defaults to true
 	    updateFiles: false,

-	    // setting extension of json files - defaults to '.js' (according to webtranslateit)
+	    // setting extension of json files - defaults to '.json' (you might want to set this to '.js' according to webtranslateit)
-	    extension: '.json',
+	    extension: '.js',

 	    // enabled some debug output - defaults to false
 	    debug: true
 	});

 ## Basic global use